VCHOPRA86/BurgerBoyz/README.md

 * **Navigation** - The navbar contains the restaurant logo and four main links Home - About Us - Menu - Contact Us.

-*  **Menu List** - Three menus have been provided covering all dishes available at the restaurant - Breakfast, Lunch and Dinner.
-The items include a description of the dish, allergen information, dietary information and pricing.
+*  **Menu List** - Menus have been provided covering all dishes available at the restaurant - Burgers & Shakes.
+The items include a description of the dish and pricing.

 *  **Image Popup** - Menu page has a popup feature when clicking on the menu items.